University of Science and Technology of Mazandaran

 The Faculty of Mathematics, [1] School of Electrical and Computer Engineering, and Chemical and Industrial Engineering.
-The university is headed by Hamid Mohammadzadeh, a member of the faculty of mathematics.
+The university is headed by Ahmadreza Rabbani.

-The university has 4 cultural, and religious centers that can be mentioned as the center of photography and film, art, Al-Zahra school and so on.

 History and introduction

-Mazandaran University of Science and Technology, located 1 km away from the four seaside road of Behshahr city, started as a satellite unit of the Iran University of Science and Technology, in the year 5, with the admission of two students in two fields of industrial and electrical engineering.
+University of Science and Technology of Mazandaran, started as a branch of the Iran University of Science and Technology.

-The unit was renamed the Higher Education Center in the course of its independence from the University of Science and Technology of Iran and the Mazandaran University of Science and Technology in 2007.
-Following the independence of the university and following the follow-up by the university authorities, the number of courses was increased to 4 and the number of students was increased to 4 persons, and financial, cultural and student and educational, research and technology departments were established.
+The university was renamed the Higher Education Center in the course of its independence from the University of Science and Technology of Iran and the Mazandaran University of Science and Technology in 2007.